HP1000 Introduction to Psychology | Core | 3AUs

 The group presentation was a nightmare.
 It was again a case formulation.
 The instructions were simple: create from scratch a character presenting with any disorder, and tailor a comprehensive treatment plan.
 There were other pointers, but we otherwise had absolute freedom.
-I struggled a lot with the lack of boundaries due to the infinite choices at every turn.
-The four group presentations that emerged from the same class were diametrically different as a result.
+I struggled a lot with the lack of boundaries due to the innumerable choices available at every turn.
+The four group presentations that emerged from that class were diametrically different as a result.
 The discrepancy was so great at times I felt physically uncomfortable.
-Ironically, this group situation was antithetical with that of the individual paper.
+Ironically, this group situation was opposite of that with the individual paper.
 What a time to be alive.

 HS2001 Classical Social Theory | UE (2nd Major) | 3AUs

 HS2005 Organizations and Organizational Change | UE (2nd Major) | 3AUs